Our dedicated article gives more information on the IAB TCF version 2 and the migration calendar.

 Vendors that are compatible with the TCF v2 will obtain consent information from the Didomi CMP automatically.
 Vendors that are not compatible with the TCF v2 and that only support the TCF v1 will no longer get consent from the Didomi CMP.

-After enabling the TCF v2 for your notice, go to the "VENDORS&PURPOSES" step to configure your vendor list and the purposes and their categories:
+- Go to the VENDORS&PURPOSES step to configure your vendor list and the purposes and their categories:

 The TCF v2 has a different API for CMPs to communicate the user consent status to vendors.